 To generate your own reports of OSU curriculum changes, follow these directions:

 Category I proposals are new academic degrees or academic units, or changes to academic degrees or academic units.
-For further details, see the Office of Academic Planning and Assessment.
+For further details, see the Office of Academic Programs, Assessment and Accreditation.

 Category I proposals started after January 2010 may be found in the curriculum proposal system (CPS) administered by Academic Planning and Assessment (no password or logon required).